Broadleaf Signalgrass Control

 Mix and apply this product with a backpack sprayer or handheld pump sprayer.

-Add half of the appropriate amount of water, then fill with the measured amount of Quinclorac 1.5 L. Lastly, add in the remaining half of water.
-Secure the lid and agitate until evenly mixed together.
+Add half of the appropriate amount of water, then fill with the measured amount of Quinclorac 1.5 L. Lastly, add the remaining half of water.
+Secure the lid and agitate until evenly mixed.

 Step 2: Reapply if Needed